Andy Ruiz Jr.: Ruiz vs. Joshua II

 In September 2019 it was announced that Ruiz would defend his titles against Joshua in a rematch.
 The fight broke the UK PPV record, totaling 1.575 million buys in the UK.
 The fight was a low-key affair in which Joshua mainly stayed behind his jab.
 Joshua boxed a disciplined fight, keeping Ruiz at a distance with his jab and using lateral movement to avoid trading punches up close as he had in their first encounter.
 He started off well, landing a sharp right hand in the first round that cut Ruiz to the side of his left eye.
 Joshua continued to box economically and land the more meaningful punches.
 Ruiz had some success when he tagged Joshua to the head and body at the end of the fourth round, but Joshua remained firmly in control of the action.
 Ruiz lost the fight via unanimous decision, with the three judges scoring the bout 118–110, 118–110, and 119–109.
 In his post-fight interview, Ruiz admitted that he hadn't trained diligently for the fight, stating, "I should have taken this fight more seriously.
 Three months of partying and celebrating affected me."
 In addition, he showed respect to Joshua, saying "Anthony Joshua did a hell of a job."

 Post-title career

+After the loss to Joshua, Ruiz left his trainer, Manny Robles.
+He hired Eddy Reynoso as his trainer in May 2020.